BrianSanderson/transcription/README.md

 Each record has a time stamp associated with it in the output .trs XML file.
-These files are convenient because they are linked to the source MP3 and so you can refer to the annotations later and easily play the audio to ensure that the transcription was accurate..
+These files are convenient because they are linked to the source MP3 and so you can refer to the annotations later and easily play the audio to ensure that the transcription was accurate.

 Transcription resulted in a set of ~200 XML files, which was not an especially useful format for data analysis.